Jimi Hendrix, Eric Clapton, Jimmy Page, Keith Richards… Many stars have made playing the guitar an art form, some would even say a religion!

 But why buy a used guitar?

 Of course, above all, there’s the advantageous price of a used guitar, which can be half of the regular price.
-Buying second-hand allows you to obtain guitar models that you could never afford to buy new.
+Buying a second-hand guitar allows you to obtain guitar models that you could never afford to buy new.

 But that’s not all.
 A used guitar will be easier to play, having already been played by someone else.
 But don’t forget to test its parts.
 While the strings can be changed, the neck must not be twisted!
 Also, inspect the entire body of the instrument to make sure there are no cracks or shocks.